ustankie/data_base_project/Systemy_Baz_Danych.md

 GRANT EXECUTE ON GetStudiesMeetingAttendance to secretary GRANT EXECUTE ON GetCourseModuleAttendanceList to secretary GRANT EXECUTE ON GetProductName to secretary

+GRANT EXECUTE ON uspAddApprenticeship to secretary GRANT EXECUTE ON uspAddUser to secretary
+GRANT EXECUTE ON uspChangeMeetingDate to secretary GRANT EXECUTE ON uspAddCourse to secretary
+GRANT EXECUTE ON uspAddStudies to secretary
+GRANT EXECUTE ON uspAddStudiesMeetings to secretary GRANT EXECUTE ON uspAddWebinar to secretary

 ```
 ### Manager